kumoai.experimental.rfm.LocalGraph#

 True

-if this graph has a table with namename
+if the graph has a table with namename

 ;False